charleshancoder/charleshancoder.github.io/_posts/2024-06-07-naming-conventions.md

 - `dev1-la-salesforce-procore` for a Logic App in the first development environment.
 - `prod1-la-salesforce-procore` for a Logic App in the first production environment.

-It might be tempting to skip instance numbering for production, opting for something shorter like prod-la-salesforce-procore.
+It might be tempting to skip instance numbering for production, opting for something shorter like `prod-la-salesforce-procore`.
 However, in cases where you have multiple production environments (such as one per region), it's better to include this instance identifier.

+Another adavnatage of including environment details in the front of the name is that it helps you quickly identify the environment when looking at a list of resources in the Azure portal.

 ## Host ID Collision and Why Naming Matters